Children of Eden: Act I

-The musical opens with the creation story from the Book of Genesis.
-Storytellers, who narrate the piece, help Father (the God-character, who is always addressed as "Father") bring the universe and life into existence, including Father's new children, Adam and Eve ("Let There Be").
+Much like the story in Book of Genesis, the universe is born out of darkness.
+Father, with the help of the Storytellers, brings the universe and life into existence, including Father's new children, Adam and Eve ("Let There Be").
 Eve finds herself drawn to the Tree of Knowledge, but Father tells her to stay away from "that tree," though he provides no clear reason why ("The Tree of Knowledge").
 Father attempts to distract the two with a game where they name all the animals in the garden ("The Naming").
 With everything right in the newly created world, Father reflects on parenthood and Adam and Eve fall in love with one another ("Grateful Children", "Father's Day", and "Perfect").
-Even though her life is perfect, Eve still hungers for something more: to see what lies beyond the garden ("The Spark of Creation").
-Eve then meets a snake who tempts her with the fruit from the forbidden tree and the possibilities that open up for her if she eats it. ("In Pursuit of Excellence").
-Eve eats the fruit and is awakened to possibility and the world that lies beyond. ("The End of a Perfect Day" and "Childhood's End").
-Later that night, Eve attempts to trick Adam into eating the apple in several apple-related dishes., though she stops him before he consumes any of them.
-Eve tells Adam that she ate of the Tree of Knowledge and the two hide in the garden from Father.
+Though her life is perfect, Eve still hungers for something more: knowledge, adventure, and to see what lies beyond the garden ("The Spark of Creation").
+Eve meets a snake who tempts her with apples from the forbidden tree and the possibilities that would open up for her if she eats it. ("In Pursuit of Excellence").
+She eats the fruit and is awakened to knowledge and possibility. ("The End of a Perfect Day" and "Childhood's End").
+Later that night, Eve attempts to trick Adam into eating the apple in several apple-related dishes, but stops him before eats.
+Eve admits to Adam that she ate of the Tree of Knowledge and the two hide from Father in the garden.